fchensan/application-study-tool/pages/components/grafana/dashboard.md

 The fleet dashboards provide top level information of your environment

 #### Inventory
-*The inventory dashboard allows you to view the differences between BigIP devices in your inventory.*
+*The inventory dashboard allows you to view the differences between BIG-IP devices in your inventory.*
 ![](../../assets/BigIP-Fleet-Inventory.png)

 #### Device Utilization